gisma-courses/gc/88_teaching_bol.md

 ---
 layout: post
-title: Teaching Backgrounds
+title: The Bologna Syndrome - Deficits and Opportunities
+description: 'Student workload, fit, teaching capacity, modularization, employability, competence transfer...'
 image: assets/images/gisma-20.jpg
 nav-menu: true
 ---

-# The Bologna Syndrome - Deficits and Opportunities

 Student workload, fit, teaching capacity, modularization, cumulative examination system, contact time, consecutive study programs, credit point system, transcripts of records, learning outcomes, creditability procedures, ECTS, employability, competence transfer, - this not only smells like, but also means standardization, bureaucratization and above all economization of teaching and learning at the university.